rachelbasse/truss-interview/README.md

 You can assume that the sample data we provide will contain all date and time format variants you will need to handle.

+## Solution Notes

+- dateimes are assumed to all be post-2000.